HiWAAY: Information/Internet Services

 Anti-Virus Software Update Sites:

-We've included links below to some of the more popular anti-virus program update sites.
+We've included links below to some of the more popular anti-virus program and program update sites.
+(Note that Norton and eTrust both have built-in update tools.)

-HiWAAY does not warrant that any of the tools and patches listed above will protect or repair an infected computer, nor can we offer support on the complex task of manually removing worms and verifying system integrity.
+HiWAAY does not warrant that any of the tools and patches listed above will protect or repair a system, nor can we offer support on complex task of manually removing the Klez worm and verifying system integrity.